venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

   - 33.3% Setosa
   - 33.3% Versicolor
   - 33.3% Virginica
 - k-Fold - The k-Fold method is often referred to when talking about cross-validation.
+- Stratified k-Fold - The stratified k-Fold method is a k-Fold method that uses stratification when dividing into folds: each fold contains approximately the same class ratio as the entire original set.

 K-fold cross-validation is a technique used in machine learning to assess the performance and generalization ability of a model.
 It helps us understand how well our model will perform on unseen data.